-- O.1 At the end of each month, the treasury must submit to the Head of Department a return of revenue and expenditure, in the form of NcM 3 (three) and NcM 4 (four). - O.2 Not later than two months after the close of the financial year the treasurer must submit to the Head of Department appropriation account of revenue and expenditure, prepared substantially in the form of NcM 5 (five), in accordance with the approved estimates of the Traditional Council. - O.3 The estimates of revenue and expenditure must be made in the form of NcM 7 (seven) and NcM 8 (eight) and the revised estimates must be made substantially in the form NcM 9 (nine).
+- O.1 At the end of each month, the treasury must submit to the head of department a return of revenue and expenditure, in the form of NcM 3 (three) and NcM 4 (four). - O.2 Not later than two months after the close of the financial year the secretariat must submit to the head of department appropriation account of revenue and expenditure, prepared substantially in the form of NcM 5 (five), in accordance with the approved estimates of the traditional council. - O.3 The estimates of revenue and expenditure must be made in the form of NcM 7 (seven) and NcM 8 (eight) and the revised estimates must be made substantially in the form NcM 9 (nine).